 16/ However, all these visions will result in losses of things we cherish today which cannot be imagined or articulated.
 Same-day deliveries were great, but they took away social interaction.
 Science is great, but it created a void of meaning.

 17/ Because of our limited cognitive capacity, we always underestimate the richness of our current interactions with the environment and with each other.

 The loss of that richness is only obvious in retrospect.

 18/ What’s interesting is that identification of a particular loss gives rise to another ideology.
 It’s as if things will finally get better only if humanity adopts a new philosophy in response to an old philosophy.

 19/ Secular democracies were once great, but they lead to a loss of ethnic pride.
 Today, right-wing and populist movements are rising in response to it.
 If and when such philosophies succeed, something else will be lost and new philosophies will be proposed in response to those losses.

 20/ If history is any guide, this cycle of hope never stops.

 Our salvation is always just around the corner.
-From Christianity to communism to democratic, free-market society – everyone has promised a better world but what they’ve delivered is underwhelming reality.
+From Christianity to communism to democratic, free-market society – everyone has promised a better world but what they’ve delivered is an underwhelming reality.

 22/ Did I mention we always underestimate the amount of details that reality has?

 We want to go to the moon?
 It’ll come with carbon emissions.
 We want democracy?
-It’ll come with forced acceptance of toxic views that we don’t agree with.
+It’ll come with the forced acceptance of toxic views that we don’t agree with.
 We want fiercely independent men and women?
 It’ll come with a loss of benefits that marriages provide.

 23/ So hope – which is a linear projection of our vision onto a complex, emergent reality – always disappoints.